4 Exploratory Data Analysis

 Exploration becomes more productive when guided by focused questions.
 These questions can be grouped broadly into those concerning individual features and those concerning relationships among features.
 When examining features one at a time, the guiding questions ask what each feature reveals on its own, how it is distributed, whether missing values follow a particular pattern, and whether any irregularities stand out.
 Histograms, box plots, and summary statistics are familiar tools for answering such questions.

-When shifting to relationships among features, the focus moves to how predictors relate to the target, whether any features are strongly correlated, whether redundancies or interactions might influence modelling, and how categorical and numerical features combine to reveal structure.
-Scatter plots, grouped visualisations, and correlation matrices help reveal these patterns and support thoughtful feature selection.
+When shifting to relationships among features, the focus moves to how predictors relate to the target, whether any features are strongly correlated, whether redundancies or interactions might influence Modeling, and how categorical and numerical features combine to reveal structure.
+Scatter plots, grouped visualizations, and correlation matrices help reveal these patterns and support thoughtful feature selection.

 Examine a feature’s distribution Numerical Histogram, box plot, density plot, summary statistics